openedx/openedx-webhooks/README.rst

 - Previously, if an OSPR issue had been manually moved to BLENDED, and then the title of the pull request amended to have "[BD-xx]", the bot would try and fail to delete the moved issue.
-Now it understands the move, and leaves the moved issue alone.
+Now it understands the move, and doesn't try to delete the original issue.
+It also updates the issue with Blended information.

 2020-07-20